ZachBeta/slopcore_yaj_rpg/README.md

 ### Web Version

-The web version of the game can be run using Docker:
+The web version of the game features a modern interface with Three.js integration:

 ```bash
 # Navigate to the web directory